farzadfekrazad/passive-optical-lan-designer/README.md

 1.  **`backend`**:
     -   Builds the Node.js/Express server from `server/Dockerfile`.
     -   Installs all dependencies, compiles the TypeScript code, and starts the server.
-    -   Creates and uses a SQLite database file (`pol_designer.db`) which is stored inside the `server` directory on your host machine, so your data persists even if you stop and remove the containers.
+    -   Creates and uses a SQLite database file (`noorao_gpon_designer.db`) which is stored inside the `server` directory on your host machine, so your data persists even if you stop and remove the containers.

 2.  **`frontend`**:
     -   Builds the React frontend application from the root `Dockerfile`.